 But, is it ever too soon for a career change?
 When you’re young, and you’ve got much more to lose, as money is often tight and people depend upon you, is it ok to throw in one career to jump on to the next?
 Or should you stick with something that makes you unhappy because it’s steady and reliable work?
 Many young people feel as though after years training, and a fortune spent on education, they have to see it through, even if the career that they always thought they wanted doesn’t make them happy.

 Well, it’s not too soon for a career change, and you certainly shouldn’t stick with something that makes you unhappy.
-But, there are some things that you should ask yourself before you jump ship.
+It’s often a good idea to plan to build your resume in a beneficial way but there are some things that you should ask yourself before you jump ship.

 Are You Bored?